ClementNerma/Rave/docs/books/concepts.md

 The SilverNight programming language is based on a toolchain, which is the set of modules that, used together, are able to convert a SilverNight source code to a source code from another language or to a machine code.

+_NOTE :_ In order to fully understand this part, you should already know how SilverNight works (especially for packages).
+Explanations on it can be found in [The Hybrid Book](https://silvernight.netlify.com/docs/book/hybrid.html).

 ### A global overview

 The toolchain is split into several modules, each with its own task.
 Some of them (like the builder) are themselves split into sub-modules (sometimes even more).